When Learning and Listening Don’t Line Up

 I want

-- istiyirəm
+- istiyirəm with third i dropped

 - istiyəm